dct2012/4wm/README.md

 * Add a way to pipe desktopinfo to a panel like xmonad.

-* Finalize breaking things into seperate files.
 * look for conditional statements that can be moved to preprocessor conditionals.
 * preprocessor conditions for function/variables/etc.
 * overall organization.
-    * find a way to keep config.h one file and have no warnings.

 * Work on floating layout.